beharavenkatasatyaprasad/Hackathon-31-10-2020/README.md

 Users are able to:

-- Login to access their freshdesk account using credentials.
+- Login to access their admin page using credentials.
 - list ticket all the tickets/Contacts.
 - Create/Update/Delete a ticket.
 - Create/Update/Delete a Contact.